When Must Soldiers Disobey Direct Orders? A Biblical, Talmudic, Midrashic Analysis of An All Too Contemporary Question

 If one commissions an agent to commit murder and he complies, the agent is guilty and the principal is exempt.
 Shammai, the Elder said in the name of the prophet, Haggai, the principal [too?] is guilty, as it states [of David, regarding Uriah]: “You slew Uriah… by the sword… and killed him by the Ammonite sword” (2 Shemuel 12:9).

-Given their negative assessment of Yoav’s morality in this case (Exhibit Three), why do Hazal not rebuke him openly for his complicity in Uriah’s death–applying Shammai’s principle [which is expressed as either ein shaliah lidevar aveirah, or divrei harav vedivrei hatalmid divrei mi shom`im] that every individual bears responsibility for his own deeds and cannot slough off that responsibility by arguing that he was only “following orders”?
+Given their negative assessment of Yoav’s morality in this case (Exhibit Three), why does Hazal not rebuke him openly for his complicity in Uriah’s death–applying Shammai’s principle [which is expressed as either ein shaliah lidevar aveirah, or divrei harav vedivrei hatalmid divrei mi shom`im] that every individual bears responsibility for his own deeds and cannot slough off that responsibility by arguing that he was only “following orders”?

 The contemplation of this question leads us to our third and final observation on the halakhot of obedience: The rule of individual responsibility stops short of the throne.